Mausoleum of Maxentius: History

 Maxentius may have decided to build the mausoleum on the Appian Way because, according to Roman custom, all bodies had to be buried outside the city.
 The complex is very close to several catacombs.
 The mausoleum is believed to have been a two-story, cylindrical rotunda with a diameter of around 35 metres, but only its semi-underground floor survives.
-There is a central octagonal pillar with a diameter of more than nine meters and this is circled by a seven-meter-wide, vaulted corridor with open niches for the sarcophagi.
+There is a central octagonal pillar with a diameter of more than nine metres and this is circled by a seven-metre-wide, vaulted corridor with open niches for the sarcophagi.